avermeulen/object-oriented-programming-introduction/README.md

 Trucks and busess with 6-8 wheels|73.00| 28.00
 Trucks and busses with more than 8 wheels|118.00| 36.00

-The Toll Plaza Kiosk Console class should be able to charge the correct amount, keep a total for the day and a count of how many vehciles passed through the kiosk.
+The Toll Plaza Kiosk class should be able to charge the correct amount, keep a total for the day and a count of how many vehicles passed through the kiosk.
+It also needs a description to identify the toll plaza it is for.

 ### Interfaces